phpfunk/phpfunk.github.com/about/readme.md

 ### My Calendar
 I like to book my calendar with not only meetings but blocks of time to get things done.
 I am open to you booking your own time on my calendar but please be respectful of time blocks that are already booked.
 If you book a meeting on my calendar I expect the invite to have an agenda and what you would like the outcome to be.
 If not, I will reach out to you before I accept your invite.

+### Hiring Philosophy
+I always strive to hire the best person for the job.
+It is more important for the hire to align well with the company's values rather than just skills alone.
+Skills can always be taught but if the person's values don't align with the company's, things will not work out and it could hurt the team.

 ### Feedback
 - I want & expect feedback whether it's good or bad in both directions.
 From the team and leadership.